python-attrs/attrs/docs/index.rst

 ================

 - :doc:`types` help you to write *correct* and *self-documenting* code.
-  ``attrs`` has first class support for them and even allows you to drop the calls to :func:`attr.ib` on modern Python versions!
+  ``attrs`` has first class support for them and even allows you to drop the calls to `attr.ib` on modern Python versions!
 - Instance initialization is one of ``attrs`` key feature areas.
   Our goal is to relieve you from writing as much code as possible.
   :doc:`init` gives you an overview what ``attrs`` has to offer and explains some related philosophies we believe in.